RangerOri/Pixel/README.md

 # ![icon](images/icon.png) Pixel
-Prototype of pixel editor for Android.
+Prototype of pixelMatrix editor for Android.
 Not ready for daily use.

 <img src="images/screenshot.png" width="240" />